 Godzilla uses a Greenguard-belted Schwalbe Super Moto X tire in 20″x2.40″ size.
 This is larger than most tires – in fact its a hair under being too large to fit the frame.
 Most fender solutions will not fit.

 The SKS Rowdy 20-24″ fender set provides the solution.
-I discarded the rear fender and used only the front half of the front fender.
+I shelved the rear fender and used only the front half of the front fender.
 The front mount without the fender attached is shown below.

 Since the fender slides onto the mount bayonet via a firm interference fit, I keep the fender in my toolbag.
 If I need it I just slide it on.
-I found I like to be able to see the tire when riding, as part of my general need to be over-informed of every aspect of the bike as I go down the road.
+I like to be able to see the tire when riding, as part of my general need to be over-informed of every aspect of the bike as I go down the road.

 I am using the generic Larry Vs. Harry steering dampener.
 I found the bike had a horrific speed wobble prior to adding the side panels, which almost completely eliminated said wobble.
 It only reoccurred on certain downhill road segments where there were repeated road undulations… that set up just the right harmonics for it to happen again.
 Installing the dampener and setting it to its lowest level cured the problem forever.